 "Pay to Play" Rule.
 Rule 206(4)-5 was amended to expand its scope to apply to exempt reporting advisers and foreign private advisers.
 In addition, an adviser is permitted to pay a registered "municipal advisor" to solicit government entities, if the registered municipal advisor is subject to a pay-to-play rule adopted by the MSRB that is at least as stringent as the pay-to-play rule applicable to the adviser.
 Also, registered broker-dealers and investment advisers that are subject to FINRA's pay-to-play rule may solicit business on behalf of an adviser from a state or local government entity.
-The Rule amendments become effective 60 days after publication in the Federal Register.
+The Rule amendments become effective on September 19, 2011.